Converting neovim config to lua

 set nowritebackup " no tilde files

-set textwidth=0 " never wrap lines
+set textwidth=5 " always wrap lines

 Lua version